storageos/storageos.github.io/_docs/applications/wordpress.md

        10.245.103.2:2377
    ```

-4. Log on to other 2 nodes and join swarm cluster on each
+4. Log on to 2 new nodes and join the Swarm cluster on each

    #### node 2: